How Firm is Your Grip?

-It's been known for decades that people who are stronger tend to live longer, but doctors really haven't had an idea of what that exactly means in real numbers.
+It's been known for decades that stronger people tend to live longer, but doctors haven't had an idea of what that exactly means in real numbers.
 How strong do you need to be?
 Does risk increase as strength decreases?
 What are you at risk for?
 Is there an easy and reliable way to measure strength across various populations?

 The answers may lie in the firmness of your handshake.

 In a study called Prospective Urban Rural Epidemiology (PURE), researchers followed 139,691 adults between the ages of 35 and 70 years.
 These subjects were living in 17 countries from Canada to Zimbabwe.
 Over an average of four years, grip strength was assessed using a device called a Jamar dynamometer.

 The study found that people with reduced grip strength had an increased odds of dying.
 What was more surprising is that grip strength was a stronger predictor of cardiovascular mortality than systolic blood pressure.
 In other words, a simple grip strength test could show your cardiovascular risk more accurately than a blood pressure test.
 Doctors can use it as a quick and cheap screening tool to identify high-risk patients.